 Skip to Content

-Loopstack uses a block-based architecture where every component (workflow, document, tool, and workspace) is defined as a reusable, configurable block.
+Loopstack uses a modular architecture where every component (workflow, document, tool, and workspace) is defined as a reusable, configurable element.

-Every block in Loopstack consists of two parts:
+Every component in Loopstack consists of two parts:

 2. YAML Configuration: Defines the runtime behavior, UI representation, and execution flow

 Note, using the separate yaml configs is optional.
-You can also define the behaviour using the config property in the BlockConfig decorator following the same block schema.
+You can also define the behaviour using the config property in the decorator options following the same schema.
 However, we recommend using the yaml configuration for better modularity, reusability and readability.

-Here’s a minimal example showing the essential components of a workflow block:
+Here’s a minimal example showing the essential components of a workflow:

 Block Types